hashicorp-terraform-cloud/webinar-content/script/walkthrough.md

 Finally, we'll look at using the HashiCorp Sentinel Policy as Code framework to put guardrails around what runs can and cannot affect within your infrastructure.
 This will show how Sentinel can be used to enforce infrastructure standards, and enforce spending limits using cost estimation data.

+Just a quick point for clarity - as I run through the demo, you'll hear me referring to an `enterprise Terraform Platform`, or `the Terraform Platform`.
+By this I mean either `Terraform Cloud`, which is hosted by us, or `Terraform Enterprise`, which would be hosted and managed by you.
+There is feature parity between the offerings, which is why I'm not really going to be distinguishing them during today's session.

 ## Demo

+Let's get started.

 * Be logged in to avoid MFA nonsense